geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 <span class="caption">
-The high level outline of a typical trust region algorithm, including Dogleg, cf Algorithm 4.1 in Nocedal&Wright and Algorithm 3.21 in the Madsen _et al._ paper.
+The high level outline of a typical trust region algorithm, including Dogleg, cf Algorithm 4.1 in N&W and Algorithm 3.21 in the Madsen _et al._ paper.
 I promise that the handwavy parts will be explained in detail later.
 The one thing I won't ever explain are the magical 1/4 and 3/4 constants, cf. Nocedal and Madsen for details (but not that many).